R411 Program Reviews

 In accordance with the Utah State Board of Regents Policy R411, all academic programs will be reviewed periodically to improve educational quality.
 Program review recommendations will focus on the quality and effectiveness of each major program of study, including undergraduate and graduate programs.

 With oversight and direction from deans, department heads and faculty have primary responsibility for reviewing existing programs.
-The Provost’s Office coordinates the process, provides funding for external review visits and honorariums, and supports departments as needed.
+The Office of the Provost & Chief Academic Officer coordinates the process, provides funding for external review visits and honorariums, and supports departments as needed.
 The Board of Trustees and Board of Regents oversee the process.

 Programs offered at doctoral and masters granting universities are reviewed every seven years.
 Programs holding specialized accreditation may choose to submit letter(s) and report(s) from the accrediting organization in lieu of conducting and submitting a program review.

 - Review committee evaluation of self-study, site visit and report